-A request was made to Archaeology Data Co-ordinator Robert von Bitter of the MTCS on February 4, 2015 for information on registered archaeological sites surrounding the HIWEC study area from the provincial Archaeological Sites Database (ASDB).
+A request was made to Archaeology Data Co-ordinator Robert von Bitter of the Ontario Ministry of Tourism, Culture and Sport (MTCS) on February 4, 2015 by AECOM for information on registered archaeological sites surrounding the HIWEC study area from the provincial Archaeological Sites Database (ASDB).
 The database search resulted in the identification of three registered archaeological sites located on HIFN I.R. #2, and two located within 1 km of the study area, listed in Table 3 below.